Open-Community-Building/community.hooks/meetups-at-dezernat16.md

 - We need to make our events known to the organisers of the to the Newsletter der Kultur und Kreativwirtschaft. https://kreativwirtschaftszentren-heidelberg.de/news/

+- Setup a List of participating Vereine and Meetups

 Activity Log:

 2025-01-23: We had a meetup, and talked about the topic "Planung eines monatlichen Treffpunktes für Vereine im Dezernat 16": https://www.meetup.com/urban-innovation-stadt-neu-denken/events/305760996/